Ballarat Activities and Attractions

 You can appreciate what living and working conditions were like for those that called Ballarat home during this time.

-We had a picnic near to the playground, and played on the equipment.
-Then, explored the outdoor memorials at the Eureka Stockade Centre.
+We had a picnic near the playground and played on the equipment.
+Then, explore the outdoor memorials at the Eureka Stockade Centre.

 Eureka Stockade Centre Address: 102 Stawell Street South, Eureka (Ballarat), Victoria 3350

 Eureka Stockade Centre Playground

 At Bakery Hill, you'll find Lalor's Stump, where its claimed the diggers gathered to talk about the grievances over the expensive miners licenses in the lead up to the Eureka Stockade.